Skip to main content

 Can my refund policy protect me from chargebacks?

 A clear refund policy is helpful evidence in a dispute, but it cannot prevent a chargeback from being raised.
-Chargebacks are a legal consumer right that overrides refund policies β€” the bank doesn't require your approval to initiate one.
-That said, having a well-communicated refund policy reduces the likelihood of buyers going to their bank in the first place, as well as improving the chances of winning a dispute.
+Chargebacks are a legal consumer right that overrides a refund policy, especially in cases like event cancellations, postponements, false advertising, or fraud.

 What happens if I don't respond to a chargeback?